TheAppHub/hindsight/source/_posts/work/happy-nappy.md

 tags:
 ---

-## A brand identity for a new entry into an established market.
+## A brand identity for a new entry into an established market

 Visually, the aesthetic is both informative and creative, like a breath of fresh air in a staid marketplace.